What is Pollution Liability Insurance?

 These pollutants have been watched closely throughout the years by the EPA to monitor their environmental impact:

 - Particulate matter

 - Ground-level ozone

-Since the passion of the Clean Air Act, regulations have been in place to protect the environment and public health & welfare.
+Since the passing of the government regulation Clean Air Act, regulations have been put in place to protect the environment and public health & welfare.
 If it's found that your business is breaking these regulations (whether it's pollution or dumping hazardous waste) you could lose your business.

-Any business that uses chemicals extensively or can run the risk of polluting the environment during their work need pollution insurance:
+Any businesses that use chemicals extensively or can run the risk of polluting the environment during their work need pollution insurance:

-- General contractors: Contractors often expose pollutants or hazardous chemicals in the course of the work (i.e. asbestos).
+- General contractors: Contractors often expose pollutants or hazardous chemicals in the course of the work (i.e. asbestos in the past).

-- Landscapers: They use pesticides, herbicides, and fertilizers that can impact the environment.
+- Landscapers: A pollution event can occur from pesticides, herbicides, and fertilizers that can impact the environment.